auraphp/Aura.SqlQuery/README.md

 ## Common Queries

-The "common" query objects implement a shared subset of MySQL, PostgreSQL, and SQLite functionality.
-Methods called on the "common" query objects should work with any of those three open-source databases, but functionality specific to any one of them will not be available through the object methods.
+The "common" query objects implement a shared subset of MySQL, PostgreSQL, SQLite, and Microsoft SQL Server functionality.
+Methods called on the "common" query objects should work with those databases, but functionality specific to any one of them will not be available as object methods.

 ### SELECT